|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-For everyone who loves a loaded baked potato is a beloved side dish, often including bacon, sour cream, and plenty of cheese.
-This recipe combines all of these indulgent ingredients and layers them into a hefty side dish.
-The beauty of this recipe is that it's a guaranteed crowd-pleaser with the flexibility to riff a little on the ingredients to your taste.
+A loaded baked potato is a beloved side dish, often including bacon, sour cream, and plenty of cheese.
+This recipe combines all of these indulgent ingredients and layers them into a hefty casserole.
+The beauty of this dish is that it's a guaranteed crowd-pleaser with the flexibility to riff a little on the ingredients to your taste.
 It can also be prepped ahead and refrigerated until it's time to bake.
 It is perfect to serve while watching the game and makes a great accompaniment to a meaty main dish as well as roasted poultry.

 - 3 1/2 to 4 pounds russet potatoes (peeled and quartered)

 - 1 tablespoon plus 1 teaspoon salt (divided)

 - 1/2 cup cream cheese (room temperature)